 Escape to any place in the world through the New and Old World Desert Gardens, a Tropical rainforest, California native plants, an Undersea Succulent Garden, the Subtropical Fruit Garden, or Mediterranean climate landscapes.

 San Diego Botanic Garden Gift Shop

 The gift shop and nursery are open daily until 4:00 pm.
-Gifts include traditional tourist items, as well as unique handmade offerings fitting a botanical theme, as well as bamboo sticks and books.
-Many of the plants in the nursery are grown on site by volunteers or purchased from local growers.
+Gifts include traditional tourist items and unique handmade offerings fitting a botanical theme, as well as bamboo sticks and books.
+Many of the plants in the nursery are grown on-site by volunteers or purchased from local growers.

 The inventory is dependent upon seasonal cultivation.
 You will find California native plants, dragon trees, succulents, and decorative plantings.

 Weddings can be hosted; the Victorian Gazebo near the entrance can accommodate up to 300 people, while the Walled Garden is a more intimate location for up to 100 guests.
 The Waterfall View Deck is the most secluded area and overlooks a three-story waterfall surrounded by plants.
 It’s perfect for a small ceremony and photo opportunities.

 Garden Hours are from 9 am to 5 pm daily.

 Docent-led tours are offered on Tuesday, Thursday, or Friday.
 Groups must schedule tours 30 days before their visit.